alexybaddie/Core-Plugin/README.md

 # Creating a Custom Module for the Core Plugin

-This guide explains how to create a new module for the `net.lexibaddie.core` plugin using the **TemplateModule** as an example.
+This guide explains how to create a new module for the Core plugin using the **TemplateModule** as an example.

 ---